 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off container accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Portland transfer station to maximize recovery — contractors on steady jobs often manage these streams via commercial recurring hauling agreements.
-Follow EPA construction debris recycling guidance to ensure your site stays compliant.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals — and all materials are sorted at the Portland transfer station to maximize recovery.
+Contractors often manage these cycles through commercial recurring hauling agreements, while following EPA construction debris recycling guidance for their site projects.

 • Framing lumber and offcuts